Becoming You With Julie

 I first came across a version of this tomatillo salsa recipe over 15 years ago, and it’s been a staple in my kitchen ever since.
 I’ve tweaked it many times since, but the soul of it hasn’t changed.
 It somehow makes everything taste better.

-The flavor of the creamy tomatillo salsa is unlike anything else — bright, creamy, tangy, and just spicy enough to keep things interesting.
-Much like my creamy vegan jalapeno sauce recipe!
+The flavor of the creamy tomatillo salsa is unlike anything else — bright, creamy, tangy, and just spicy enough to keep things interesting, much like my creamy vegan jalapeno sauce recipe that's also featured in these Mexican potato tacos.

 It’s one of those recipes I double without even thinking (you’ll see doubled step-by-step photos below).
-Whether drizzled over tamales, spooned over vegan nacho bowls, crispy vegan bean taquitos, or my best vegetarian burrito recipe, it always disappears.
+Whether drizzled over tamales, spooned over vegan nacho bowls, crispy vegan bean taquitos, or my vegan wet burrito, it always disappears.

-Without question, we’re a salsa-loving family, and this is a favorite — even with our wildly different heat preferences.
-I love this one mild with a little kick, but you can easily adjust the heat to your liking.
+Without question, we’re a salsa-loving family, and this is a favorite, even with our different heat preferences.
+I love this one, mild with a little kick, but you can easily adjust the heat to your liking.

 Why this recipe works